mohammadimrans0/SnipShop/readme.md

 To set up the project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/mohammadimrans0/pioneeralpha-jobtask`
+1. Clone the repository: `git clone https://github.com/mohammadimrans0/SnipShop`
-2. Navigate to the project directory: `cd pioneeralpha-jobtask`
+2. Navigate to the project directory: `cd SnipShop`
 3. Install the dependencies: `yarn install`
 4. Set up environment variables:
    - Create a `.env` file in the root directory.